tamiespinosa/kickstarter_analysis/README.md

 ### <a name="AnalysisLaunch"></a>Analysis of Outcomes Based on Launch Date

-In this first portion of the data analysis, the number of successful, failed and cancelled projects over the years were charted agaisnt the month they were launched on.
+In this first portion of the data analysis, the number of successful, failed and cancelled projects over the years were charted against the month they were launched on.

-During the moths of January to April there's a relative stady relationship between the successful and failed projects.
-The total number of succesful projects exceed the number of failed projects by about 20-30 projects.
+During the months of January to April there's a relative steady relationship between the successful and failed projects.
+The total number of succesful projects exceeded the number of failed projects by about 20-30 projects.

 Porjects have greater success when they are launched in the months between May and August, the most successful being the month of May.